guardian/node-modules/README.md

 -   `make bump` bump all updated packages
 -   `make publish` publish all updated packages

-_Run `make help` to see this list of commands in the terminal._
+_Run `make help` to see the full list of commands in the terminal._

 #### Project requirements

-Node version, package manager, NPM dependencies etc are automatically managed by the project – you can use the `make` commands above without worrying about them.
+Node version, package manager, NPM dependencies etc are automatically managed by the `make` tasks – you can use the commands above without worrying about them.

 _You'll be prompted if you need to install anything._